Ashfaqur4988/react-ecommerce/README.md

 removed the metadata from the frontend as it be taken care at the backend

+setting up proxy:"localhost:8080", now react will consider only 8080

 do the build again and then put it in the backend part

 recover password, NODEMAILER: